 To explain the problem with “Inclusion” …

 Respect and Empathy – are essential policies in any sustainable society, but Diversity and Inclusion – are provably not.
-When a consensus agrees that unsustainable policies – are important to Harvard University, Harvard is made cliché, unscientific and irrelevant.
+Consider that when a consensus agrees that unsustainable policies are important to Harvard University, Harvard is made cliché, unscientific and irrelevant.

-As an aside, policies that are unsustainable can only be accommodated when there is a surplus of opportunity and prosperity in a nation; but that is not the case in today’s mature capitalism.
-Mature Capitalisms are expensive, dangerous, and preventable – and yet obviously not prevented today, precisely because we don’t adhere to the sage advice of voting for, sustainable policy as we see in ACT Parties.
+As an aside, policies that are unsustainable can be accommodated when there is a surplus of opportunity and prosperity in a nation, but that is not the case in a mature capitalism as we see today.
+This is worth repeating because Mature Capitalisms are expensive, dangerous, and preventable – and we have not prevented one today precisely because we don’t adhere to the sage advice of voting for sustainable policy only.

 You must be logged in to reply to this topic.